soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 And it will work!
 Still, in this particular case `tokenize string >>= parse >>= typecheck`
-is so concise it can only be beaten by
+is so concise it can only be beaten by using
 [>=>](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Monad.html#v:-62--61--62-)

 ```hs